Lekhika123/Tourism/README.md

 ## 🧑‍💻 Author

-This project is built with ❤️ as a personal and cultural initiative to help users experience the spiritual depth of India through technology.
+This project is built with love as a personal and cultural initiative to help users experience the spiritual depth of India through technology.

 ---